 Staid in Lewisburg until evening.
 It was a quarterly court and a day of great resort in Lewisburg.
 Started in the evening and came to Pierce’s [Pierie’s] ten miles over the Muddy Creek Mountain.
 Fared well.

 As the roads developed, locations that were good watering holes, became popular stops, which would grow to include other businesses.
 When a settlement grew, a mill was started, churches were built, and soon a school became the sign of a more perfect settlement.
 Before long this would develop into a sizable community, and quite often the County Seat Once a Courthouse was built, the local Chancery or County Court would meet routinely twice a month.
 On other days, the building would not be sitting empty but put to great use for the County Court, or maybe even a City Council meeting.
-Travel was slow and tedious.
+This was also the scene of slave sales, as the deed, or sales receipt, could be filed immediately inside.
+Many slave traders made sure their property would witness these sales, in order to intimidate into submissiveness.
+Travel along the trail was slow and tedious.